ankushChatterjee/cashpositive-blog/README.md

 # Technologies Used
 1. ReactJS
 2. Redux
+3. React Router
-3. yarn
+4. yarn
-4. ParcelJS (for module loading and building)
+5. ParcelJS (for module loading and building)
-5. Firebase (for deployment)
+6. Firebase (for deployment)